MicrosoftDocs/WSL/WSL/tutorials/gpu-compute.md

 ms.localizationpriority: medium
 ---

-# GPU accelerated Machine Learning training in the Windows Subsystem for Linux
+# GPU accelerated machine learning training in the Windows Subsystem for Linux

 Support for GPU compute, the #1 most requested WSL feature, is now available for preview via the Windows Insider program.
-[Read the blog post](https://devblogs.microsoft.com/commandline/).
+[Read the blog post](https://blogs.windows.com/windowsdeveloper/?p=55781).

-## What is GPU Compute?
+## What is GPU compute?

-GPU acceleration is also sometimes referred to as "GPU Compute."
-GPU computing is the use of a GPU (graphics processing unit) as a co-processor to accelerate CPUs (central processing units).
-GPUs typically handle only computation for graphics.
-GPU computing instead uses those powerful video cards or graphics chips to establish a parallel processing with the CPU to analyze data as if it were an image.
-The process migrates data into graphical form and uses the GPU to offload some of the compute-intensive and time consuming portions of the code, while the rest of the code continues to run on the CPU.
-This typically creates significant processing speed improvements.
-Training machine learning models is a great example in which GPU compute can significantly accelerate the time to complete a computational task.
+Leveraging GPU acceleration for compute-intensive tasks is generally referred  to as "GPU compute".
+GPU computing leverages the GPU (graphics processing unit) to accelerate math heavy workloads and uses its parallel processing to complete the required calculations faster, in many cases, than utilizing only a CPU.
+This parallelization enables significant processing speed improvements for these math heavy workloads then when running on a CPU.
+Training machine learning models is a great example in which GPU compute can significantly accelerate the time to complete this computationally expensive task.

 ## Install and set up

-Learn more about WSL 2 support and how to start training machine learning models in the [GPU Accelerated Training guide](https://docs.microsoft.com/windows/win32/direct3d12/gpu-accelerated-training) inside the Direct Machine Learning docs.
+Learn more about WSL 2 support and how to start training machine learning models in the [GPU Accelerated Training guide](https://docs.microsoft.com/windows/win32/direct3d12/gpu-accelerated-training) inside the DirectML docs.
 This guide covers:

-* Enabling the NVIDIA CUDA preview
-* Installing the correct GPU driver, which might include:
-  * AMD Radeon™ RX series and Radeon™ VII graphics
-  * AMD Radeon™ Pro series graphics
-  * AMD Ryzen™ and Ryzen™ PRO Processors with Radeon™ Vega graphics
-  * AMD Ryzen™ and Ryzen™ PRO Mobile Processors with Radeon™ Vega graphics
-  * Intel DirectML preview driver
-  * NVIDIA CUDA-enabled driver
-* Guidance for beginners or students to set up TensorFlow with a DirectML backend
+* Guidance for beginners or students to set up TensorFlow with DirectML
-* Guidance for professionals to start using your existing Linux workflows through NVIDIA Docker or by installing PyTorch or TensorFlow
+* Guidance for professionals to start running their exisiting CUDA ML workflows
-* Support for NVIDIA Container Toolkit